Facebook pixel Climate Calling 2025 | Events | Pepperdine University Skip to main content

 Earth Day Fair

-The Center for Sustainability is hosting its annual Earth Day event in the heart of the Malibu Campus, where students, faculty, and staff come together to celebrate our beautiful planet with food and informational booths from environmental organizations inside and outside of Pepperdine.
+The Center for Sustainability is hosting its annual Earth Day event in the heart of the Malibu Campus, where students, faculty, and staff come together to celebrate our beautiful planet with informational booths from environmental organizations inside and outside of Pepperdine.

 fair